carlosjzamoras/A-B-Testing-Red-and-White-Wine/README.md

 ## Hypothesis Testing
 ### Designing the Expirement
-We want to test if their exist a difference in the mean quality score between red and white wine.
-Even though white wine quality score has a slightly larger average quality score we cannot say for certain that signicantly better than red wine.
-Therefore, without making any assumptions, we will perform a **two-tailed test**:
+We want to test if there exist a difference in the mean quality score between red and white wine.
+Even though white wine quality score has a slightly larger average quality score we cannot say for certain that the difference is statistically significant.
+Therefore, without making any assumptions, we will perform a **two-tailed test**.
+The null and alternative hypothesis are shown below:
 <p align ="center">
   $$H_0: \mu_{\text{red}} = \mu_{\text{white}} $$
 </p>